-Academy to Oversee Monitoring and Fieldwork for Multi-State Program to Protect Drinking Water
+Academy of Natural Sciences Receives Major Grant in Multi-State Program to Protect Drinking Water

 Academy scientists and a Drexel student collect algae and examine the rocks and water depth in Manatawny Creek as part of the Delaware Watershed Conservation Program.
 Photo Credit: John Strickler/The Mercury

 The Academy of Natural Sciences of Drexel University has received a major, three-year grant from the William Penn Foundation to be one of the organizations coordinating the foundation’s initiative to protect and restore critical sources of drinking water for residents in the Delaware River watershed.

 The Academy of Natural Sciences will coordinate and oversee ecological monitoring projects by more than 40 national and regional environmental organizations in eight designated geographic areas in Pennsylvania, New Jersey, New York and Delaware.
 The $3.2 million grant also calls for the Academy to develop baseline water-quality data and to integrate its existing long-term watershed research and monitoring into new datasets and models aimed at targeting specific areas in the Delaware watershed for restoration and conservation.